 Fact #7: After Marie Antoinette arrived in Paris, she wanted to ride horses.
 However, objections against her doing so for fear that she might be harmed resulted in her making a compromise and agreeing to ride donkeys instead.
 This resulted in her ladies and Louis XV’s daughters (called collectively the Mesdames) also riding donkeys.
 To learn more about this donkey riding fad Marie Antoinette started, click here.

-Fact #9: The Queen was taught embroidery as a child and later became skilled in petit point, even creating her own designs.
+Fact #9: Another fact about Marie Antoinette was that she was taught embroidery as a child and later became skilled in petit point, even creating her own designs.
 In July of 1770, she wrote to her mother Empress Maria Theresa stating: “I am embroidering a waistcoat for the king; but it does not get on very fast; still, I hope that with the grace of God, it may be finished in a few years!”
 Among the other needle works that she created was a fireplace screen, a silk purse for her children’s governess, and her last piece, a tapestry with a cherub, that was never completed.